Over-k/insta/README.md

 # Insta -k
-A Simple Script Written in Python by : **khaled ait miloud (@khaled_aitmiloud)** This Script will find random users related by your custom tags to follow or send a message.
+A Simple Script Written in Python by : **khaled ait miloud (@khaled_aitmiloud)** This Script will find random users  based by your custom tags to follow or send a message.

 ## Deployment
 ### Pre-requisits:
 - Install Python3 (Python 3.7.3) with pip3
 ### Quick Setup
-- Clone the repository: `git clone https://github.com/over-k/instabot.git`
+- Clone the repository: `git clone https://github.com/Over-k/insta.git`
 - Install pip requirements: `pip3 install -r requirements.txt`
 ### Configuration
 - After simply downloading this repository, open **script.py** , you’ll have to change some lines.